 Facilities: There are a number of shops, bars, cafeterias and restaurants in the main terminal.
-Bureaux de change, ATMs and a bank are also available; the Travelex in the transit section is open 24 hours.
+Bureaux de change, ATMs and a bank are also available.
 Conference and meeting rooms can also be hired, and wifi access is available in both terminals

-Parking: The first 15 minutes of parking at Prague Ruzynì International Airport is free.
+Parking: The first 15 minutes of parking at the airport is free.
 Thereafter parking charges range from CZK 100 for 30 minutes, and CZK 200 for an hour for parking directly in front of the terminal.
 Short-term parking costs CZK 50 per hour for the first 11 hours and a day rate of CZK 590.
 Weekly rates are quoted on request.

 Leoš Janáček Airport Ostrava